Medicinal cannabis over-the-counter in Australia

 A final decision should be announced in November and should the proposal be approved, changes will be implemented in February 2021.

-When will I be able to buy CBD over the counter?
+When can I buy CBD oil over the counter in Australia?

 Exciting stuff really!
 But don’t expect to be able to purchase CBD over-the-counter straight away.